1Revenger1/Dell-M4700-MacOS-Resources/README.md

 If you have an NVidia GPU, and Optimus is *enabled*, then the iGPU is running the main display, and you want to input the Intel graphics properties.
 If you have Optimus *disabled*, then go to the Nvidia section.

 #### AMD
-Use the AMD config and remove device properties if you don't need them.
-These properties below are needed
+These properties below are needed for the gpu to work at all.
 ```dtd
 <key>@0,display-dual-link</key>
 <data>AQAAAA==</data>